-(b) There are no other known material changes to the financial or trading position, or prospects, of NZO since the release of the most recent annual report.
-There is no other information about the assets, liabilities, profitability and financial affairs of NZO that could reasonably be expected to be material to the making of a decision to accept or reject the Offer.
+(b) There are no known material changes to the financial or trading position, or prospects, of NZO since the release of the most recent annual report.
+Other than set out in this Statement, there is no other information about the assets, liabilities, profitability and financial affairs of NZO that could reasonably be expected to be material to the making of a decision to accept or reject the Offer.